 • Past Trustee, Hanover Public Library Board (2005-2010)

-In her spare time, Barbara enjoys travelling, photography and playing with her children.
+In her spare time, Barbara enjoys travelling, photography and spending time with her kids.

 Selwyn J. Hicks

 Graduating from the University of Windsor with both a degree in Law and a Masters in Business Administration, Selwyn was called to the Ontario Bar in 2003.
 Selwyn brought his legal expertise to Hicks & Hicks in the fall of 2003.
 Prior to this, Selwyn worked in the legal department at the Children’s Aid Society in Windsor and at a boutique Toronto law firm specializing in international business law and intellectual property.

 Selwyn has served as a member of numerous boards and committees over the years.
 He currently serves as Past-President of the board of Big Brothers & Big Sisters of Hanover and District and also is a member of the recently amalgamated Bruce Grey Child & Family Services board.
 Selwyn has also played an instrumental role in establishing a gymnastics club, the Hanover Aerials, in the Town of Hanover.

 Peter grew up in Hanover, attending Dawnview Public School, James A. Magee Community School and John Diefenbaker Secondary School.
 He left Hanover to further his education at Queen’s University in Kingston where he studied languages and literature, majoring in Classical Studies.
 He continued these studies at McMaster University in Hamilton where he completed his Master’s degree.
 Finally, Peter began his legal studies at the University of Western Ontario in London where he earned his law degree in 2011.